AlexRamos93/tasks-client/README.md

 ### Prerequisites

-Your need the Tasks API running.
+You need the Tasks API running.

 ### Installing
 ```